Ayr: Economy

 The north side of Ayr Harbour still operates as a commercial port, mainly exporting coal, and extensive railway sidings still lead down from the main railway line near Newton-on-Ayr station.

 Ayr developed as the central retail hub in the south-west of Scotland after the opening of the town's first department store, Hourstons, in 1896.
 In the 1970s the opening of stores such as Marks and Spencers and Ayr's first shopping centre, the Kyle Centre (1988), encouraged an expansion in the local economy.
-Heathfield Retail park, an out-of-town retail park, opened in 1993 with shops such as Halfords and Homebase.
+The Kyle Centre closed to the public in 2020 and subsequently remained vacant."Orange Order chief buys abandoned Scots shopping centre for double asking price"Heathfield Retail park, an out-of-town retail park, opened in 1993 with shops such as Halfords and Homebase.
 Ayr Central Shopping Centre opened in March 2006, housing shops such as Debenhams and H&M and under-parking for 500 cars.
 In December 2014 Threesixty Architecture received planning permission to refurbish the Kyle Centre by reinventing it as a centre of leisure through the creation of a new cinema complex among other new features.
 As of 2014 Royal Society for Public Health found Ayr's High Street to be the second healthiest in the United Kingdom behind Shrewsbury, a measure which reflects the presence of health-promoting infrastructure such as health services, community spaces and libraries, although by 2018 it was no longer in the top ten.
 In 2016 research conducted by the Local Data Company suggested that Ayr had among the highest number of shops per head in the United Kingdom at one shop for every 270 people.
-In 2010, premium home furnishings company, The Designer Rooms, was established in the town and opened its first showroom within the town.

 During the 19th and 20th centuries, Ayr became a popular holiday resort.
 This was due to its fine sandy beach and the construction of the rail link to Glasgow which was completed in 1840.